Evolutionary Dynamics of Acid Resistance in Tumors: A Mathematical Model: Introduction

 \section{Introduction}

 Tumors thrive in a complex microenvironment, distinguishing them from regular tissue through multiple physiological changes.
 One of the most common features is extracellular acidosis, as tumor pH values usually range from 6.5 to 7.0, while normal tissue maintains a pH of 7.4 \cite{anemone2019imaging}.
-This phenomenon is the result of two related processes: increased glycolytic metabolism in cancer cells, which is known as the Warburg effect \cite{vanderheiden2009warburg}, and irregular tumor vasculature that inhibits the clearance of waste products, including protons (H$^+$ ions) \cite{dvorak2009blood}.
+This phenomenon is the result of two related processes: increased glycolytic metabolism in cancer cells, which is known as the Warburg effect \cite{vanderheiden2009warburg}, and irregular tumor vasculature that inhibits the clearance of waste products, including protons (H$^+$ ions) \cite{dvorak2009blood}. \ {This acid-resistant phenotype has been documented across multiple cancer types, including colorectal cancer, where acidosis promotes DNA damage responses and genomic instability \cite{aubert2024acidosis}, and lung cancer, where it facilitates metastatic colonization through extracellular matrix remodeling \cite{shie2023acidosis}.} \ {Clinically, acidosis-driven resistance has been implicated in treatment failure across multiple modalities: acidic extracellular pH reduces uptake of weakly basic chemotherapeutics such as doxorubicin \cite{raghunand1999ph}, impairs T-cell cytotoxicity and checkpoint inhibitor efficacy \cite{pilon2016neutralization}, and promotes survival of radioresistant cell populations \cite{corbet2017acidosis}.}

 The acidic tumor microenvironment is not just a byproduct of cancer metabolism; it plays a key role in tumor development.
 Acidic conditions promote invasion and metastasis by activating matrix-degrading enzymes, facilitating stromal remodeling, and suppressing immune responses \cite{estrella2013acidity,boedtkjer2020acidic}.
 Furthermore, the harsh acidic environment triggers and selects for acid-resistant phenotypes \cite{greaves2012clonal}.
 These acid-resistant cells are typically characterized by upregulated proton exporters, including monocarboxylate transporters (MCTs), sodium-hydrogen exchangers (NHE1), and carbonic anhydrase IX (CAIX), allowing them to maintain a close to neutral intracellular pH while the extracellular environment remains acidic \cite{liao2024ph,pillai2019causes}.